chpc-tech-eval/scc/tutorial1/AzureREADME.md

 * Deleting Disks and Dissociating Public IP

 By default, your VM's storage and Public IP address have been configured to linger even after deleting.
-However, If you would like to remove these whilst in the process of deleting the VM, simply check the required boxes before confirming the deletion of your Instance.
+However, if you would like to remove these as well, simply check the required boxes which appear on the window when confirming the deletion of your Instance.

 INSERT PIC 2